Skip to main content

 It explicitly covers biometric data, reproductive and sexual health information, and data that can be reasonably inferred to be health-related, such as location data from a visit to a medical facility.

 The MHMDA imposes strict, affirmative obligations on companies.
-It prohibits the collection or sharing of without the consumer’s explicit consent for a specified purpose.
+It prohibits the collection or sharing of consumer health data without the consumer’s explicit consent for a specified purpose.
 It also makes it unlawful to use a “geofence” to identify or track consumers seeking healthcare services.
 Perhaps most significantly, the MHMDA grants consumers a private right of action, allowing individuals to sue companies directly for violations.
 This provision dramatically elevates the compliance risk and empowers consumers in an unprecedented way.

 Washington’s My Health My Data Act shifts the legal focus from the collecting entity to the nature of the data itself, granting consumers powerful new rights.